Back

 The Gate of Exalted Ceremonies is one of the eight gates in the fortress wall of Seoul, which surrounded the city in the Joseon dynasty.
 The gate is between the train station and Seoul Plaza, and the historic 24-hour Namdaemun market is next to it.

 The pagoda you see on top of the gate today is a restoration of the original.
-That was the oldest wooden structure in Seoul but went destroyed by arson in 2008.
+That was the oldest wooden structure in Seoul but it was destroyed by arson in 2008.

 You can also find it under the name Sungnyemun.
 But it's argued that this name was forced in by the Japanese empire, so people prefer to refer to it as Namdaemun.